MITgcm-contrib/ecco_darwin/readme.txt

 2.)
 Test updated ECCO-Darwin from scratch by checking out fresh MITgcm code, and following the instructions line-by-line in the readme.txt file(s).

-3.)
-Once test is successful, if needed, add a full description of changes to MITgcm_contrib/ecco_darwin/doc/tag-index.
-Include the date and list all specific changes.